 - drug education programs rather than fines and incarceration.

-For those ages 18-20, the penalties for possession up to 1 ounce (or 4 grams of concentrate) or growing up to 6 plants have been reduced from possible jail time to a $100 ticket.
+For those ages 18-20, the penalties for possession of up to 1 ounce (or 4 grams of concentrate) or growing up to 6 plants have been reduced from possible jail time to a $100 ticket, a more fair and just system.

-Such offenses are now classified as “infractions,” which puts them on par with offenses such as simple traffic tickets.
-Infractions cannot, by definition, result in jail time.
+These offenses are now classified as “infractions,” which means they are on par with offenses such as simple traffic tickets.
+Importantly, infractions cannot result in jail time, significantly reducing the seriousness of simple marijuana possession offenses.

 This is a significant reduction in the seriousness of simple possession offenses as it relates to marijuana.